Surgical versus conservative interventions for displaced intra-articular calcaneal fractures

 Fractures of the calcaneus (heel bone) comprise up to 2% of all fractures, and are mostly caused by a fall from a height, and common in younger adults.
 Treatment can be surgical or non-surgical.
 However, there is clinical uncertainty over optimal management.
 This review assessed the effects of surgical compared with conservative treatment of displaced intra-articular calcaneal fractures in adults.

-Adolescents, Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Cardiovascular diseases, Child health, Conflict, Disability, Displaced population, Earthquake, Extreme violence, Health, Injuries (all), Logistics, Orthopedic injuries, Pain and anaesthesia, Population displacement, Skin infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Cardiovascular conditions, Child health, Conflict, Disability, Displaced population, Earthquake, Extreme violence/Accidents, Health, Injuries (all), Logistics, Orthopedic injuries, Pain and anaesthesia, Population displacement, Skin infections